shuangela/portfolio/index.md

 These are some samples that I'm especially proud of:
 * Modify and write dynamic options syntax
 * Create a dashboard
-* August Tech Writing Tidbit
+* August tech writing tidbit

 ## Navigation
 My portfolio comprises the following sections: